 Begin your Works Cited page on a separate page at the end of your paper.

 The author’s name or a book with a single author’s name appears in last name, first name format.
 The basic form for a book citation is: Lastname, Firstname.
 Title of Book.
-City of Publication: Publisher, Year of Publication.
-Medium of Publication.
+Publisher, Year of Publication.
+Please do not include place of publishing or medium of publication.

 If there are more than one author, the first given name appears in last name, first name format; subsequent author names appear in first name last name format.

 Varela, Fransisco J., Evan Thompson & Eleanor Rosch.
 The Embodied Mind.
 Cognitive Science and Human Experience.
-Cambridge and London: Harvard University Press, 1991.
-Print.
+Harvard University Press, 1991.

 If there are more than one book or article by the same author, list works alphabetically by title.
 (Remember to ignore articles like A, An, and The.)
 Provide the author’s name in last name, first name format for the first entry only.
 For each subsequent entry by the same author, use three hyphens and a period.

 Works may include an essay in an edited collection or anthology, or a chapter of a book.
 The basic form is for this sort of citation is as follows: Lastname, First name.
 “Title of Essay.”
 Title of Collection.
 Ed.
 Editor’s Name(s).
-City of Publication: Publisher, Year.
+Publisher, Year.
 Page range of entry.
-Medium of Publication.

 Turk, Tisha.
 “Metalepsis in Fan Vids and Fanfiction.”
 Metalepsis in Popular Culture.
 Ed.
 Karin Kukkonen and Sonja Klimek.
-Berlin: Walter de Gruyter, 2011.
+Walter de Gruyter, 2011.
 87–107.
-Print.

 If you are citing electronic sources, list the medium as Web.
 The use of URLs is not longer required.
-Below are few of the most common cases of citing electronic sources; for more detailed instructions, see e.g. Purdue OWL MLA Formatting Guide.
+Below are few of the most common cases of citing electronic sources; for more detailed instructions, see MLA’s latest Handbook.

-If you are citing an article in a web magazine, provide the author name, article name in quotation marks, title of the Web magazine in italics, publisher name, publication date, medium of publication, and the date of access.
+If you are citing an article in a web magazine, provide the author name, article name in quotation marks, title of the Web magazine in italics, publisher name, publication date, and the date of access.

 For all online scholarly journals, provide the author(s) name(s), the name of the article in quotation marks, the title of the publication in italics, all volume and issue numbers, and the year of publication.
 If the journal you are citing appears exclusively in an online format (i.e. there is no corresponding print publication) that does not make use of page numbers, use the abbreviation n. pag. to denote that there is no pagination for the publication.